 Groundwater and Soil Moisture Conditions from GRACE Data Assimilation

-Scientists at NASA’s Goddard Space Flight Center generate groundwater and soil moisture drought indicators each week.
-They are based on terrestrial water storage observations derived from GRACE satellite data and integrated with other observations, using a sophisticated numerical model of land surface water and energy processes.
-The drought indicators describe current wet or dry conditions, expressed as a percentile showing the probability of occurrence within the period of record from 1948 to the 2012, with lower values (warm colors) meaning dryer than normal, and higher values (blues) meaning wetter than normal.
+The drought indicators describe current wet or dry conditions, expressed as a percentile showing the probability of occurrence within the period of record (1948-2014 for CONUS and 1948-2012 for global data).
+Lower values (warm colors) indicate drier than normal conditions, and higher values (blues) indicate wetter than normal conditions.
 These are provided as both images and binary data files.

 Soil moisture plays an important role in drought and flood forecasting, agricultural monitoring, forest fire prediction, water supply management, and other natural resource activities.
 Soil moisture observations can forewarn of impending drought or flood conditions before other more standard indicators are triggered.